-Opening on Culture Night and running for 2 weeks, “The Walks” in the historic heart of Loughrea will be the location of a unique site-specific installation, Through Thinning Landscapes
+Opening on Culture Night and running until 10 October, “The Walks” in the historic heart of Loughrea will be the location of a unique site-specific installation, Through Thinning Landscapes

 Through Thinning Landscapes aims to create an awareness-shifting experience for the individual: to provide a mandate for empathy with all stakeholders with whom we share our environment.
 Through experience, the installation wishes to draw attention to the loss of the richness of life in the Irish landscape and to inspire people to take action to resolve urgent biospherical issues.